simplygreatwork/pluck/README.md

   - strings, lists, booleans, numbers, assertions
 - The parser supports documentation first.
   - Runnable wat source code can be compiled while embedded inside markdown documentation.
-- Currently compiles and runs in Node.js only.
-Small tweaks are needed to allow running in the browser.

 ### Structure